leafo/pgmoon/README.md

 > methods)

-A socket implementation **is required** to use pgmoon, depending on the environment you can chose one:
+A socket implementation **is required** to use pgmoon, depending on the environment you can choose one:

-* [OpenResty][] &mdash; The built in socket is used, no additional dependencies necessary
+* [OpenResty][] &mdash; The built-in socket is used, no additional dependencies necessary
 * [LuaSocket][] &mdash; `luarocks install luasocket`
 * [cqueues][] &mdash; `luarocks install cqueues`
 * [LuaPosix][] &mdash; `luarocks install luaposix` (Unix sockets only via `socket_path`)

-If you're on PUC Lua 5.1 or 5.2 then you will need a bit libray (not needed for LuaJIT):
+If you're on PUC Lua 5.1 or 5.2 then you will need a bit library (not needed for LuaJIT):

 ```bash
 $ luarocks install luabitop